Simple Rosemary Syrup

 Simple Homemade Rosemary Syrup ingredients in measuring cups and labeled.

-Using fresh rosemary gives this simple syrup the strongest flavor.
-The herb can be found in the produce section at the supermarket all year round.
+• Rosemary sprigs: The herb can be found in the produce section at the supermarket all year round.
+Look for rosemary sprigs that are dark green in color with no yellowing or spots.

 Step-by-Step Instructions